kdaily/aws-cli/proposals/pr-contrib-guide.md

 The approach for customer contributions should satisfy the following goals:

 1. Users should know how they can help.
-It should be easy for non-maintainers to make high quality contributions.
+It should be straightforward for community members to make high quality contributions.
-1. We should be prioritizing the things that people want based on feedback they provide via comments and votes on issues.
+1. We should prioritize the things that people want based on feedback they provide on issues.
+Users should know how to provide that feedback.
 1. Users should know exactly what to expect when interacting with the maintainers.
 The next steps should be clearly defined.
+1. A contribution should be completed through the efforts of the contributor and maintainers and not be left abandoned.
+The maintainers are responsible see it through to a conclusion.
-1. Communication from maintainers should happen in a timely manner, even (especially!) if that’s saying no. An initial response to open PRs should occur within [TBD] business days.
+1. No requests should exist without a response.
+Communication from maintainers should happen in a timely manner, even (especially!) if that’s saying no. An initial response to open PRs should occur within [TBD] business days.

 ### Non-goals